Level/abstract-leveldown/README.md

 #### `iterator.close([callback])`

-End iteration and free up underlying resources.
-The `callback` function will be called with no arguments on success or with an `Error` if closing failed for any reason.
+Free up underlying resources.
+The `callback` function will be called with no arguments.

 If no callback is provided, a promise is returned.